-It is all about setting a precedent, with the Lamigo Monkeys signing the Heimlich, essentially somebody within the professional baseball world has fired the first shot.
-Maybe this is the type of thing the MLB organisations or players agency are waiting for?
+This is about setting a precedent.
+If the Lamigo Monkeys sign Heimlich, this is essentially somebody within the professional baseball firing the first shot.
+Maybe this is the type of thing that the MLB organisations or players’ agencies were waiting for?

-What is there for the Lamigo Monkeys?
-What was promised or given to them that made the Monkeys’ front office to completely ignored their moral standard?
-Is it safe to assumed there will be some significant amount of contract buyout fee associated to it?
+What is there in it for the Lamigo Monkeys?
+What was promised or given to them that made the Monkeys’ front office completely ignore their moral standards?
+Is it safe to assume that there will be some significant contract buyout fee associated with this?

-Which brings us to the next questions, how much is Luke Heimlich worth?
-The typical MLB first-round draft pick signing bonus is around two million to seven million US dollar.
-But since he went undrafted, it makes sense that no team will want to pay the market price for him.
+That brings us to the next round of questions.
+How much is Luke Heimlich worth?
+The typical MLB first-round draft pick signing bonus runs from $2,000,000 to $7,000,000 USD.
+But since he went undrafted, it makes sense that no team would want to pay market price for him.

-With “discount” added, let’s say cutting down to around $400,000 to $800,000 USD.
-Which is still a pretty big amount of money for a team like the Lamigo Monkeys.
-Especially when their highest-paid player is currently on $220,000 USD a year.
+With a “discount” added, let’s assume his bonus was cut down to around $400,000 to $800,000 USD.
+This is still a pretty large amount of money for a team like the Lamigo Monkeys, especially when their highest-paid player is currently earning $220,000 USD per year.

-What if the Lamigo Monkeys did not strike an under the table deal with an MLB organisation, they simply just want to sign a player like Luke Heimlich?
+What if the Lamigo Monkeys did not strike an under the table deal with an MLB organisation, and simply wanted to sign a player like Luke Heimlich?

-In that case, it will work out well for the Monkeys too.
-Since Heimlich already got blacklisted by the MLB and assuming CPBL was not his first choice in Asia, we can eliminate the NPB and the KBO out too.
+In that case, this will work out well for the Monkeys as well.
+Heimlich was already “blacklisted” by the MLB, and assuming CPBL was not his first choice in Asia, we can eliminate the NPB and the KBO too.

-This leaves the Monkeys with a young 22-year-old, potential MLB first-round draft pick in their rotation.
-Judging by his pitching ability, on paper, Heimlich should do very well in Taiwan for many years to come.
+That leaves the Monkeys with a young 22-year-old, a potential MLB first-round draft pick in their rotation.
+Judging from his pitching ability, on paper Heimlich should do very well in Taiwan for many years to come.

 What About the League?

-Despite under article 94, by pleading guilty to the charges, Heimlich already breached the Players Misconduct Acts.
-From looking at the rule, it seems like a very straight forward thing, yet days after the whole incident started, the case is still under review by the league.
+According to Article 94, by pleading guilty to the charges, Heimlich has already breached the Players Misconduct Acts.
+Looking at the rule, it seems like a very straightforward thing, yet days after the whole incident started, the case is still under review by the league.

 So, what is the league’s interest in this whole thing?
-Why do they keep dragging the review process?
-Is it possible the league are in on it as well?
-Perhaps they will receive a decent size donation from the Lamigo Monkeys after they sold Heimlich’s contract?
+Why do they keep on dragging out the review process?
+Is it possible that the league is in on it as well?
+Perhaps they will receive a decent sized “

-Like I said at the very beginning, the contents of this blog post are pure speculations.
+Like I said at the very beginning, the contents of this blog post are pure speculation.
 Whether it is really the case, we will never know.
-Only Luke Heimlich, his agent, and the Lamigo Monkeys know the real truth, and they certainly not going to tell me.
+Only Luke Heimlich, his agent, and the Lamigo Monkeys know the real truth, and they are certainly not going to tell me.